-Due: 1 Dec 2017 (late homeworks penalized 10% per day)
+Due: 23 Nov 2022 (late homeworks penalized 10% per day)

 See the course web site for submission details.
-Please: don't wait until the day before the due date... start now!
+For each problem, show your work - if you only provide the answer, and it is wrong, then there is no way to assign partial credit!
+And, please don't procrastinate until the day before the due date... start now!